 Impulsively I pick up a pair of red shoes for £15 because they go with the top, even though they don’t go with anything else I own.
 Giving me a total spend of £40.
 I go out that night in my £40 outfit and feel great.

 Sadly, my retail high doesn’t last that long.

 The cheap top loses its shape in the wash after two wears and I discard it.
 Cost per wear? £5.

 I wore the shoes once but since I discarded the top that matches, the shoes languish at the back of the wardrobe forevermore.
 Cost per wear? £15.

 The cheaply made skinny jeans develop a tear in the crotch after a couple of months of wear.
 I can’t repair the tear.
 I try to find a tailor to repair the jeans, but the repair cost is more than I paid for the jeans, so I bin them.
 Let’s say the cost per wear was £1.

 From a total hypothetical spend of £40 the cost per wear of these purchases was a huge £21.

-Suddenly those cheap fast fashion purchases don’t seem to add up, or seem quite so good value anymore.
+Suddenly, using cost per wear analysis, those cheap fast-fashion purchases don’t seem to add up.
+Nor do they seem quite so good value any more.
 That more expensive but better made, ethically produced top suddenly becomes better value in the long run.

 If you need another economic argument for shopping ethically then this cost analysis of a $10 (non fair trade) top is also useful.

-Join me next time to talk all things sales shopping, and how to keep your cool whilst prices fall.
+Join me next time to talk about all things Black Friday shopping, and how to keep your cool whilst prices fall.